microsoft/FeatureManagement-Dotnet/README.md

 ### Built-In Feature Filters

 There a few feature filters that come with the `Microsoft.FeatureManagement` package: `PercentageFilter`, `TimeWindowFilter`, `ContextualTargetingFilter` and `TargetingFilter`.
-All filters, except for the `TargetingFilter`, are added automatically when calling `AddFeatureManagement`/`AddScopedFeatureManagement`.
+All filters, except for the `TargetingFilter`, are added automatically when feature management is registered.
 The `TargetingFilter` is added with the `WithTargeting` method that is detailed in the `Targeting` section below.

 Each of the built-in feature filters have their own parameters.
 Here is the list of feature filters along with examples.